Alone with past lives

 Outside, everything was on fire, but I was safe behind my screen.

-Lost in dreams.
+Lost in someone else's dreams.

-Some days I lost myself in memories.
+Other days I lost myself in memories.

 Some days grabbed me by my shoulders and shook me into living.